 Buyers Guide | What is OD (Optical Density) Laser Safety?

-Optical Density ("OD") in regards to laser safety is a measurement of how much light is attenuated[i] by the lens of the particular wavelength that is being measured.
-The required optical density determined by the World Laser Safety in the USA found in ANSI Z136.1 are dependent upon several factors, including the wavelength of the laser.
+Optical Density (OD) in laser safety is the amount of light attenuated[i] by the lens of the particular wavelength that is being measured.
+The required OD determined by the World Laser Safety in the USA found in ANSI Z136.1 are dependent upon several factors, including the wavelength of the laser.
 The standards were created through research based on how different wavelengths have different biological impacts.

 Please note, each wavelength will have a different optical density.
 For simplicity, it is stated as a range of wavelengths.

-Wavelength is the first parameter needed to begin assessing what laser safety protection is needed.
+Wavelength is the first parameter needed to begin assessing the type of laser safety protection needed.